Susan Cayleff: Career

 In 1983, Cayleff was hired as an assistant professor of medical humanities at the University of Texas Medical Branch, in Galveston, Texas.
 She was the founder of the Women's History Seminar Series at the medical branch's obstetrics of gynecology department in 1984.
 Her course included making medical students aware of the different needs that their Chicana patients might have.
 She worked in Texas until 1987, when she took a post as an associate professor at San Diego State University, in California.
 Cayleff founded the Graduate Women's Scholars of Southern California in 1989 to facilitate networking for women scholars.
 Until 2002, the organization met in her home.
 In 2007, she co-founded the SafeZones program, a networking and support group for LGBTQIA+ and their allies.
 In 1993, Cayleff became a professor in San Diego State's women's studies program and was promoted to its chair in 1996.
 When the Osher Lifelong Learning Institutes was founded to teach students over 50, Cayleff began teaching additional courses in women's history at the facility.

 Among her other pursuits, Cayleff served on the executive board of the Lipinsky Institute for Judaic Studies from 1990, and in 1993 became an advisor and mentor to the Hoover High School's Young Women's Studies Club.
 In 2018, she was honored by the San Diego Human Relations Commission with the Ashley L. Walker Social Justice Award for her social contributions toward equality and inclusion.
 Cayleff retired in 2020 and that year to recognize the work she and Carrie Sakai had done on inclusiveness, San Diego State created the Cayleff and Sakai Faculty Chair for the university's Pride Center.
-Upon her retirement, Cayleff and her wife, who she married in 1992, returned to the Cape Cod area.
+Upon her retirement, Cayleff and her wife, whom she married in 1992, returned to the Cape Cod area.